 Running in the Peachtree Road Race?
 With MARTA next to the start and finish line, it is a convenient way to travel.
 See these tips for for using transit to plan ahead and make your trip easier.

-1. Fare Information
+1. Purchase Fare Early

 Runners can park and ride at a variety of stations with free daily parking or be dropped off at a MARTA station.
-Parking at Lindbergh Center is a recommended option, as shuttle buses will also be available there to take riders to the start of the race and return runners back to Lindbergh Center at the finish line.
+Parking at Lindbergh Center is a recommended option, as shuttle buses will also be available there to take riders to the start of the race starting at 5 a.m. and return runners back to Lindbergh Center at the finish line.

 See MARTA Parking for other free places to park and ride the train.
 Park at stations with the 6-minute rail frequency for a faster commute experience (Candler Park, Inman Park, Lindbergh Center or stations between the airport and downtown) or use metered street parking near the North Avenue, Midtown or Arts Center MARTA stations.